 Some vegetables only grow steadily and healthily in permanently moist soil.
 Celery (Apium graveolens var. dulce) grows best in full-sun sites and rich, constantly moist soil.
 Usually grown as an annual plant, celery is a perennial that's hardy in USDA zones 3 through 6 and is invasive in some areas.

 Another plant that thrives in constant moisture is garden pea (Pisum sativum var. sativum).
 An annual vegetable, garden pea provides edible pea shoots as well as peas in their pods.
 Although garden pea grows well in moist soil, pea seeds rot in cold soil, so wait until late spring before sowing or sow smooth-seeded varieties, which resist rotting.

 The Brassica Family

-Vegetables in the brassica family grow best in soil that never dries out.
-To form large, firm heads, cauliflower (Brassica oleracea, Botrytis Group) requires constantly moist soil, and related plants, such as cabbage (Brassica oleracea, Capitata Group), also thrive in damp conditions.
+Vegetables in the brassica family grow best in moist soil that never dries out, although they don't tolerate soggy soil.
+To form large, firm heads, cauliflower (Brassica oleracea [Botrytis Group]) requires constantly moist soil, and related plants, such as cabbage (Brassica oleracea [Capitata Group]), also thrive in moist conditions.

 Brassicas are grown as annual, cool-weather plants.
 They can't tolerate heat or drought and are usually sown during early summer and ready for planting out during late summer or fall.
 Because brassicas suffer from a range of soilborne diseases, they should be planted in a new site each year.